Lecture Notes in Statistical Mechanics and Mesoscopics

-From physical point of view it is simpler to imagine that a given tension $f$ is applied on the polymer.
-Then the associated partition function is \beq Z_G(\beta, f) \ \ = \ \ \int dx_1 dx_2...dx_N \ \eexp{-\beta [U(x_1,x_,...,x_N)-(x_1+x_2+...+x_N)f]} \eeq The factorization of this partition function reflects that the total length of the polymer, for a given tension, is the sum of lengths of the monomers for the same tension.
+Assume that a tension~$f$ is applied on the polymer: this can be regarded as an ``electric" field that is applied on the endpoint of the polymer, or as an applied ``weight".
+The Hamiltonian becomes ${\mathcal{H}_G(\hat{r};f)=\mathcal{H}+f\hat{X}}$, where ${\hat{X}=\sum r_n}$.
+In the new configuration $\hat{X}$ is an un-constrained dynamical variable, and the equilibrium point $X_{\text{eq}}$ is determined by the condition ${\mathcal{F}(X)=f}$.
+Note that in order to keep sign consistency we have defined the applied field in the negative direction.
+If fluctuations are neglected we expect ${\braket{X}_f = X_{\text{eq}}}$ that is derived from $\mathcal{H}_G$, to be consistent with $\braket{\mathcal{F}}_X=f$ that is derived from $\mathcal{H}$.
+If we blur the distinction between the tension $\braket{\mathcal{F}}$ in the sense of expectation value, and the tension $f$ in the sense of an external parameter (applied force), then, under the same assumption, the relation ${dE_G = Xdf}$ is consistent with ${dE = -fdX}$.
+In other words: if the conjugate of~$X$ is~$f$, then in the Gibbs-Hamiltonian framework the conjugate of~$f$ is~$-X$.
+The Gibbs partition function is \beq Z_G(\beta, f) \ \ = \ \ \int dr_1 dr_2...dr_N \ \eexp{-\beta [U(r_1,r_2,...,r_N)+(r_1+r_2+...+r_N)f]} \ \ = \ \ \int Z(\beta,X) \ \eexp{-\beta f \, X} \ dX \eeq The factorization of this partition function implies that the total length ${\langle X \rangle}$ of the polymer, for a given applied field~$f$, is the sum of lengths of the monomers for the same field (the field determines the tension of the polymer).
 We realize that~$Z(\beta,X)$ and~$Z_G(\beta,f)$ are related by a Laplace transform.
 From strict mathematical point the former is like the probability function, and the latter is like the associated moment generating function.
 What we were doing is in fact a generalization of the "convolution theorem", as used in the derivation of the central limit theorem.

 Finally, in the large $N$ limit the relation between~$Z_G(\beta,f)$ and~$Z(\beta,X)$ can be formulated as a Legendre transformation.
-We shall explain this formulation in the next section, in a formally identical context.
-Namely it is the relation between the Gibbs free energy $G(T,P)$ and the Helmholtz free energy $F(T,\Vol)$.
-Later we use the same "trick" in the analysis of quantum gases, when we go from the canonical to the so called ``grand-canonical" framework.
+We shall encounter the Legendre transformation in the next section, in a formally identical context, as the relation between the Gibbs free energy $G(T,P)$ and the Helmholtz free energy $F(T,\Vol)$.
+Later we use the same trick in the analysis of quantum gases, when we go from the canonical to the so called ``grand-canonical" framework.

 \sheadC{Polarization}